dmgt/git-novice/_episodes/09-conflict.md

 Conflicts can also be minimized with project management strategies:

 - Clarify who is responsible for what areas with your collaborators
-- Discuss what order tasks should be carried out in with your collaborators so that tasks expected to change the same lines won't be worked on simultaneously
+- Discuss what order tasks should be carried out with your collaborators so that tasks expected to change the same lines won't be worked on simultaneously
-- If the conflicts are stylistic churn (e.g. tabs vs. spaces), establish a project convention that is governing and use code style tools (e.g.
+- If the conflicts are due to differences in style (e.g. tabs vs. spaces), establish project convention that is governing and use code style tools (e.g.
   `htmltidy`, `perltidy`, `rubocop`, etc.) to enforce, if necessary